Kommander Andrei Malakov

 This toolbox approach makes Malakov an extremely flexible and unpredictable warcaster which he emphasizes at the cost of traditional Khadoran speed, power and armor buffs, making him more difficult to get comfortable with and demanding you build lists tailored for him.

-Malakov is a reckless warcaster whose tactics require he stay up close to the action so he can issue his wholly unique set of Battle Plans.
-He's ridiculously vulnerable for a Khadoran warcaster and needs to rely on good positioning and his Sucker! ability to stay alive.
+Malakov's tactics require he stay up close to the action so he can issue his wholly unique set of Battle Plans.
+He's ridiculously vulnerable for a Khadoran warcaster and doesn't often have spare focus, so he needs to rely on good positioning and his Sucker! ability to stay alive.
 He's a very poor combatant (although you should never forget to fire that Hand Cannon) and instead relies on his warjacks and warriors to do all the heavy lifting.
 Instead of buffing his army directly though, Malakov manipulates the battlefield to set up indirect advantages for him and his troops.
 His Fighting Dirty Battle Plan sets a key model up for assassination, Sneak is designed to deliver vulnerable units up the field safely and Throat Cutter is his signature tool for destroying key targets.
-Using his Poison Pill feat it becomes possible to run models damaged by an attack safely into the back arcs of their attackers, setting up devastating Backstab retaliation attacks on the following turn.
-It's this maneuver that can break the enemy in one turn, provided you can pull it off.
-Escort and Tactical Supremacy set your models up in ideal positions for your tricks, Open Fire and Razor Wind are weapons of opportunity for the right situation and the amazing Veil of Mists helps you protect and maneuver your models in a myriad of ways.
+Using his Poison Pill feat it becomes possible to move models damaged by an attack to safety, ideally into the back arcs of their attackers, setting up devastating Backstab retaliation attacks on the following turn.
+Escort and Tactical Supremacy set your models up in ideal positions for your tricks, Open Fire is a weapon of opportunity for the right situation, and the ever amazing Veil of Mists helps you protect and maneuver your models in a myriad of ways.
+Discombobulate is the most deadly and versatile tool in his arsenal, combining with Throat Cutter to deal an incredible amount of damage when used with the right unit.
+The downside to all this is you can't do it all at once.
+So find your opportunity and exploit it to take your opponent apart on your terms.

 Poison Pill applies to all non-Battle Engine Faction models in his control range, which includes his battlegroup.
-You may feel tempted to run more than two warjacks with Malakov to exploit that fact but he just doesn't have the focus available to actually run them.
+You may feel tempted to run more than two warjacks with Malakov to exploit that fact, but he usually doesn't have the focus available to actually run them.
 Instead, fill out his WJP and focus the feat on your warriors.

-The trouble with warriors is, of course, that most of them only have 1 hitbox and don't survive long enough to actually benefit from Poison Pill's effects.
+The trouble with warriors is, of course, that most of them only have 1 hitbox and don't survive long enough to actually benefit from Poison Pill's effects, which only trigger on a model being damaged.
 Man-o-War and Faction models with multiple points of Health in general make for natural fits with the feat, and should be among your first considerations for a Malakov force.
 That being said, Faction models that pass their Tough roll also benefit from the feat (the wording for Tough makes clear that the model is disabled first, and then recovers its Health, meaning it was still damaged initially), don't become knocked down and can perform their movement tricks as usual.

 While warriors should be the main focus for Poison Pill, that doesn't mean it's not an amazing feat for your warjacks (and those controlled by Battlegroup Controllers or 'Jack Marshals), because it is.
-Unless you really mess up placement, it allows your 'jacks to survive all but the heaviest punishment the enemy might throw at them.
+Unless you really mess up placement or the opponent invests a lot in boxing you in, it allows your 'jacks to survive all but the heaviest punishment the enemy might throw at them.
 You can walk out of the melee range of a brawler beast, or run behind its back without a free strike.
 It is extremely useful against jacks and beasts that have Knockdown on their attacks, such as the Inverter.
 Since the advance can be triggered every time an enemy damages you, enemy gunlines will also face a tough choice - can they bring down a jack, before it reaches its lines for a proper next turn brawl?
-The feat can also be used for pure offense and disrupting enemy infantry formations, for example by trampling into the thick of them without fearing free strikes.
+Also be on the lookout for opportunities to use the feat for offense on your own turn, for example by trampling into the thick of enemy infantry formations without fearing free strikes.
+The feat lasts for a whole round, and just giving your whole army Parry is pretty powerful all on its own.

 The feat includes Malakov himself as well, so "pop & drop" tricks (save for the ones which cause stationary) won't work on him - provided he survived the initial hit from an unlikely assassination run.